microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

 ```

 The `path` property of each reference can point to a directory containing a `tsconfig.json` file, or to the config file itself (which may have any name).
+Reference `path` values are resolved relative to the `tsconfig.json` file they appear in.

 When you reference a project, new things happen: